 - ISO 27000 series of Information Security Management standards

 8. Get cybersecurity insurance.

 Cybersecurity insurance is still affordable to most companies.
-To lower the premiums, you should follow some basic cybersecurity practices and show them to the insurance company.
+You should follow some basic cybersecurity practices and show them to the insurance company to lower the premiums.

 9. Do backups

-Backup your data regularly to save yourself the time and pain of trying to recover lost data.
+Back up your data regularly to save yourself the time and pain of recovering lost data.